 Always ensure your fuel canisters are tightly sealed when not in use.
 This way you avoid wasteful and potentially dangerous spills.
 At home, it’s best to store them in a cool, dark place standing upright.

-It’s also crucial to keep them upright during transport, as well, and never leave them in a hot or closed vehicle.
+It’s also crucial to keep them upright during transport and never leave them in a hot or closed vehicle.
 Always check for leaks and cracks on the container.
 If you find any, dispose of the canister immediately.
 You can then bring it to your local eco-centre or hardware store.

 The Right Stove for Your Adventures